Comparing simulations of ionisation triggered star formation and observations in RCW 120: Initial conditions and numerical method

 \citep[see also][]{Federrath2009}.
 Thus, defining $\mathcal{D}$ is equivalent to defining the power spectral index $n$.
 Here, we choose setups with $\mathcal{D}=2.4$, in agreement with observations of molecular clouds in the Milky Way \citep{Falgarone1991, Vogelaar1994, Stutzki1998, Lee2004, Sanchez2005}.
 This corresponds to $n = 3.2$.

-After constructing the density fluctuations in Fourier space and applying the FFT to give $\rho_{_{\rm FFT}}(x,y,z)$ on a $128^3$ grid, the resulting field is scaled using an exponential:
+After constructing the density fluctuations in Fourier space, and applying a Fast Fourier Transform to generate $\rho_{_{\rm FFT}}(x,y,z)$ on a $128^3$ grid, the resulting density field is scaled exponentially, using a scaling constant $\rho_0$:

-where $\rho_0$ is an arbitrary scaling constant.
-The resulting density field has log-normal density probability density function (PDF) and a clump mass distribution in agreement with observations \citep[as described in][]{Shadmehri2011}.
+$\rho(x,y,z)$ has a log-normal density probability density function (PDF) and a clump mass distribution in agreement with observations \citep[as described in][]{Shadmehri2011}.
 In particular, for a given spectrum of density fluctuations, changing $\rho_0$ allows us to adjust the width of the density PDF, i.e. the variance $\sigma$ of the log-normal distribution, whilst leaving the underlying topology of the density field unchanged.
-In Figure \ref{Figure 1} we show the resulting density PDFs for setups having equal fractal dimension $\mathcal{D}=2.4$ and the same random seed $\mathcal{R}$, but two different values of $\rho_0$.
+In Figure \ref{Figure 1} we show the resulting density PDFs for the two setups we discuss in this paper.
+Both clouds have equal mass (see section 2.2), the same fractal dimension $\mathcal{D}=2.4$, and the same random seed $\mathcal{R}$, but two different values of $\rho_0$.

+Before populating the computational box with SPH particles, we shift the point of maximum density to the center of the computational domain, and position the ionizing star there.
+Then we partition the computational box with a $128^3$ grid, compute the mass in each cell of the grid, and apportion each cell the corresponding number of SPH particles, distributed randomly within the cell.
+Finally we cut out a sphere with radius $R_{_{\rm MC}}$, centered on the ionizing star.
+The caveat of the fractal density setup is that the particles all have no initial velocities.
+This assumption neglects possible flows towards/away from the source of ionising radiation, which might change the dynamics of the expanding HII region.